surajghimire/surajghimire/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently searching for a  full time Junior Data Scientist position within Europe
+- 🔭 Data Scientist,
-- 🌱 I’m currently learning Big Data, AWS.
-Yes, I am sharpening my skills on Python and SQL too, one at a time.
+- 🌱 Learning and unlearning new dimensions of Python, SQL, Power BI.
-- 👯 I’m looking to collaborate on blogging and vlogging.
+- 👯 Available to collaborate on social media content, blogging and vlogging.
-- 🤔 I’m looking for help with finding job.
+- 🤔 Also interested on analyzing politcial and social scenario data.
-- 💬 Ask me about Python, SQL, Data Science, blogging, social media content.
+- 💬 Ask me about Python, SQL, Power BI, Data Science, blogging, social media content.
 If you want to grow as a technical writer on Medium, I will coach you about the platform.
 - 📫 How to reach me? :  Oh yeah, I quickly reply to your messages on - <a href="https://linkedin.com/in/surajghimire03" target="_blank" rel="noopener noreferrer">Linkedin</a>